Functions

 4. Functions#

-• Recursion solves a problem by reducing it to smaller versions of the same problem.
+• Recursion solves a problem by reducing it to smaller versions of itself

 Video